Discrimination against atheists: United States

+Anti-atheism was described as a "key pillar of American religious identity" from the early settlements to today's conspiracy ideologies.
 Discrimination against atheists in the United States occurs in legal, personal, social, and professional contexts.
 Many American atheists compare their situation to the discrimination faced by ethnic minorities, and LGBT communities.
 "Americans still feel it's acceptable to discriminate against atheists in ways considered beyond the pale for other groups," asserted Fred Edwords of the American Humanist Association.
 The degree of discrimination, persecution, and social stigma atheists face in the United States, compared to other persecuted groups in the United States has been the subject of study and a matter of debate.

 In the United States, seven state constitutions include religious tests that would effectively prevent atheists from holding public office, and in some cases being a juror/witness, though these have not generally been enforced since the early twentieth century.
 The U.S. Constitution permits an affirmation in place of an oath to allow atheists to give testimony in court or to hold public office.
 However, the Supreme Court case Torcaso v.
 Watkins (1961) reaffirmed that the U.S. Constitution prohibits states and the federal government from requiring any kind of religious test for public office, in this specific case as a notary public.
 This decision is generally understood to also apply to witness oaths.

 Several American atheists have used court challenges to address discrimination against atheists.
 Michael Newdow challenged inclusion of the phrase "under God" in the United States Pledge of Allegiance on behalf of his daughter, claiming that the phrase amounted to government endorsement of discrimination against atheists.
 He won the case at an initial stage, but the Supreme Court dismissed his claim, ruling that Newdow did not have standing to bring his case, thus disposing of the case without ruling on the constitutionality of the pledge.
 Respondents to a survey were less likely to support a kidney transplant for hypothetical atheists and agnostics needing it, than for Christian patients with similar medical needs.
 As the Boy Scouts of America does not allow atheists as members, atheist families and the ACLU from the 1990s onwards have launched a series of court cases arguing discrimination against atheists.
 In response to ACLU lawsuits, the Pentagon in 2004 ended sponsorship of Scouting units, and in 2005 the BSA agreed to transfer all Scouting units out of government entities such as public schools.